hector-walker6kqj/notes/README.md

 "Also, 'Premature optimization is the root of all evil (or at least most of it) in programming.' - Donald Knuth.
 Focus on making your code correct first, then optimize if and where performance measurements indicate it's necessary.
 Not everything needs to be perfect from the start; iterative improvement is key."

 "Lastly, 'Code is like humor.
 When you have to explain it, it’s bad.' – Cory House.
 Write expressive code that's self-explanatory.
 Use descriptive variable names, meaningful function names, and adhere to consistent patterns and principles.
 This practice enhances readability and reduces the need for extensive comments."

+# 2024-02-15
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals for the day and break them down into smaller tasks.
+Then, allocate time for each task during your planning phase.
+Having a plan will keep you focused and on track with your objectives.
+You can also use task management tools, such as Trello or Asana, to help organize your workload.
+These tools can help keep track of your progress and make it easier to stay organised.
+ （104个字符）